Social Icons

 Directed by Greta Gerwig

 There comes a time when you just know that everyone is pulling a fast one on you.
-You are the bottom of the joke.
-This time, it is probably all the people that rated this film high, this film sucks and it is a bad film.
+You are the butt of the joke.
+This time, it’s all the people who rated this film so highly.
+Let me tell you, this film sucks.
+Same with Oppenheimer, there seems to be some jokes that I am not getting.

-I saw this film and I kept waiting to see all the things people are saying.
-Yes!
-The acting was good, but other than that, the characters were stuck in their own identity, which made this film so stiff and the story… OMG this film should have been called Barbie’s Feminist Movement Parade.
+I saw it, waiting to experience all the greatness people were raving about.
+Yes, the acting was good.
+But beyond that, the characters were stuck in their own identities, making the entire movie feel stiff.
+And the story?
+OMG, this film should have been called Barbie’s Feminist Movement Parade.

-What made Lego films cool, is that there is a break from the identity of the box these characters came from.
-Here, Barbie is stuck in that box of wanting to be perfect and wanting things to go back to the same way it was, where she was in control.
-When things changed, she did not change it back to a more balanced society in Barbieland, she changed it back to women rule everything and the Kens are just there for decoration.
+What made the Lego films cool was how they broke away from the identity of the box their characters came from.
+But here, Barbie is stuck in that box wanting to be perfect, wanting things to return to the way they were, where she was in control.
+And when things do change, she doesn’t restore balance in Barbieland.
+Instead, she makes it so women rule everything, while the Kens are reduced to mere decoration.

-This film was offensive to my brain, and I believe I lost IQ points seeing it.
+This film was offensive to my brain.
+I think I lost IQ points watching it.

-I will not be surprised if this film becomes a box-office hit, everyone is just going to say it is great for the fear of being different and say the truth, this film sucks.
+I wouldn’t be surprised if this film became a box-office hit.
+People will probably praise it out of fear of being different or telling the truth: this film sucks.

 Ruby Gillman, Teenage Kraken (2023)